CodeYourFuture/Portfolio/README.md

 ## Acceptance Criteria

 - [ ] My portfolio introduces me and my work
-- [ ] The design and code is my own, not a template or tutorial
+- [ ] The design and code is my own, not a template or tutorial (you can use this code as a starting point)
 - [ ] Each project is linked to my code on Github and the deployed project
 - [ ] I have published my professional contact information on my portfolio
 - [ ] My Accessibility and SEO scores are 100 on Lighthouse